 Who Travels on El Chepe Train?

-Considering how close the Copper Canyon is to the US border, I was surprised to see very few American travelers.
+Considering how close the Copper Canyon is to the US border, I was surprised to see very few foreign travelers.
 Sadly many foreigners are deterred from traveling around northern Mexico because of the narcos-related crime that plague the region.
 Most of the violence is still concentrated around the border areas; I personally didn’t feel unsafe at all here.

 Best Copper Canyon Train Tours

 I’m a travel writer and seasoned traveler — but planning out the Copper Canyon train trip was tricky even for me.
 Because different trains run on different days and times, and there are over 15 stations in the route (which one to pick?!), it takes time and effort to draw out a plan and itinerary.

 That’s why so many people prefer to travel on a Copper Canyon tour where all the logistics are taken care of.
 I traveled independently so I don’t have any personal experience to speak of here; these are what I’ve found from research.